spotinst/help/src/docs/elastigroup/features-azure/shutdown-script-in-elastigroup-for-azure.md

 DevOps and IT Engineers need to have control over a clean and graceful shutdown process when a VM is terminated.
 Elastigroup enables two important features for spot VMs:

-- Send a notification before termination (e.g., by mail or to an HTTP endpoint).
+- Sending a notification before termination (e.g., by mail or to an HTTP endpoint).
-- Execute a pre-defined shutdown script on the VM before it gets terminated.
+- Executing a pre-defined shutdown script on the VM before it gets terminated.

-A shutdown script is basically a shell (bash) or Powershell script that is executed on the VM before termination happens.
-The output of the shutdown script is sent to Elastigroup SaaS and is available for debugging and logging purposes later on.
+A shutdown script is basically a shell script (Bash or Powershell) that is executed on the VM before termination happens.
+The output of the shutdown script is sent to the Elastigroup SaaS and is available for debugging and logging purposes later on.

 ## Prerequisites